 One goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

-During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
-Your doctor will also ask specific questions about the patient’s health.
-Some children or teens may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.
+During follow-up care, a doctor familiar with your or your child’s medical history can give you personalized information about the risk of recurrence.
+The doctor will ask specific questions about the patient’s health.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.

 Managing long-term and late side effects of Ewing sarcoma